esentri/domainlifecycles/readme_building_blocks.md

 ### Implementation suggestions with NitroX DLC

-+ NitroX DLC requires DomainServices to implement `nitrox.dlc.domain.types.DomainService`.
++ NitroX DLC requires DomainServices to implement `io.domainlifecycles.domain.types.DomainService`.
 + Ideally a DomainService should only call write operations on at most one Aggregate/Repository.
   If other Aggregates have to be modified by the same service operation, think of using DomainEvents instead.